emistasis/phylogen-y/README.md

 * de novo sex-linked sequence identification
 * alignment generation
 * detection of rare genomic changes
-* measuring evolutiuonary conservation of sites
+* measuring evolutionary conservation of sites
 * substitution rate analysis
+* gene conversion

 ## Getting Started
 Each directory has a README file that breaks down scripts, their purpose, and their function.